 The secret's out: Chile is one of the most naturally beautiful countries in Latin America, which places it high in the running for one of the most naturally beautiful countries in the world.
 This two-week adventure covers three of its most incredible regions.
 The first major stop on the itinerary is the northern Atacama Desert, which is famous for its lunar landscapes, steaming geysers, and expansive salt flats.
 Then, it's off to Torres del Paine, the most-visited national park in Chilean Patagonia.
 Finally, you'll visit Rapa Nui, or Easter Island as it's commonly known, to discover the secrets of its great stone idols.

 Immerse yourself in the unique landscapes and culture of Chile.
 Start your journey in Santiago and head to the Casablanca Valley to indulge in Chilean wine before traveling to the coastal city of Valparaíso to discover its beautiful murals and artsy vibe.
 Then, get an up-close look at a 150,000-strong penguin colony before heading to the famed Torres del Paine National Park to experience some of the best hiking trails and landscapes the region has to offer.

-This itinerary allows you to experience the major cities and wine regions of central Chile as well as the arid desert landscapes in the country's north.
+This itinerary allows you to experience the major cities and wine regions of central Chile and the arid desert landscapes in the country's north.
 First, you'll arrive in Santiago and take a city tour before discovering the nearby wilderness and wine country.
-Then it's a trip to the coastal seaport and UNESCO World Heritage Site of Valparaiso.
-Afterward, you'll jet off to the Atacama Desert in the north, where you'll visit the indigenous villages, geysers, painted mountains, salt flats, and lunar landscapes for which the region is deservedly famous.
+Then, it's a trip to the coastal seaport and UNESCO World Heritage Site of Valparaíso.
+Afterward, you'll jet off to the Atacama Desert in the north, where you'll visit the Indigenous villages, geysers, painted mountains, salt flats, and lunar landscapes for which the region is deservedly famous.